Working Group leader: Alex Vakanski

 Group members: David Paul, Russell Baker

 This group focuses on the development of mathematical models for representing human motions, to potentially benefit patients undertaking a physical rehabilitation therapy (e.g., following a stroke, or due to other medical conditions).
 The research employs deep neural networks for modeling human motions at multiple hierarchical levels of abstraction.
-The aim is to encode the movements of a patient in performing physical exercises into a set of trajectory features and further use the features in developing an algorithm for evaluation of the patient’s performance.
+The aim is to encode the movements of a patient in performing physical exercises into a set of trajectory features and use the features for automated evaluation of the patient’s performance.

 Mathematical Modeling and Evaluation of Human Motions in Physical Therapy Using Mixture Density Neural Networks